hanson-hschang/speech-representation/README.md

 # Speech Rrepresentation

 ## Introduction
-This repository give a look on features of speech representation, specifically on visualization.
+This repository gives a look on features of speech representation, specifically on visualization.
 See my [blog](https://medium.com/@hanson.hschang/) for details of what I have done.

 ## Contents
 - [Spectrum Visualization](https://github.com/hanson-hschang/speech-representation/blob/master/visualization.py)